kushal-chhetri7/WhatsAppChatBot/README.md

 # WhatsAppChatBot

-This Application is using twilio and flask with python programming language to make a Whatsapp chat bot
+This Application is using twilio and flask with python programming language to make a Whatsapp chat bot.